CornellNLP/CS4300_Flask_template/README.md

 SET MY_VARIABLE=SOME_VALUE
 ```

-#### autoenv (Optional: Unix only)
+#### autoenv (Optional: Unix systems or Windows Git Bash only)
-If you desire, you can set up a tool called `autoenv` (Will only work with Unix systems or Windows Git Bash) so that every time you enter the directory, all environment variables are set immediately.
+If you desire, you can set up a tool called `autoenv` so that every time you enter the directory, all environment variables are set immediately.
 This is handy for hiding configurations that you want to keep out of your public code, like passwords for example. `autoenv` is already installed with the requirements you installed above.
 **NOTE: This utility is not critical to the project, it's just nice to have.**
 To set up `autoenv`: